leandrosilva/cameron/README.markdown

           step.{name}.status.done.time  {now}
           step.{name}.output            {output}

-3.6.) **cameron_worker** has a kind of countdown in its process state, as we saw above, which is used to know when its whole work is done.
+3.6.) **cameron_workflow** has a kind of countdown in its process state, as we saw above, which is used to know when its whole work is done.
 And when its done:

 It updates request's hash: